 Where to Get Red Delicious Apples

 Red Delicious apples grow best in cooler climates.
 You might see it at an orchard near you in growing zones 5-8.
 This variety becomes ripe from late September to October.
-Of course, you can find Red Delicious at almost any grocery store or order it online.
+Of course, you can find Red Delicious at almost any grocery store.

-A large portion of the crop in the United States comes from Washington State.
+A large portion of the Red Delicious Apples in the United States comes from Washington State.
 The sunny fall and cold winter is perfect for Red Delicious trees.
-That’s because the apple only gets its trademark red color if there’s enough sun, but it also needs 700-800 chill hours to produce fruit.
+That’s because the apple only gets its trademark red color if there’s enough sun, but it also needs 700-800 cooler hours to produce fruit.

-The most flavorful Red Delicious are the ones picked perfectly ripe of a tree.
-If you have a home orchard or are going to a local farm, pick the apples later in the season around mid-October.
+The most flavorful Red Delicious are the ones picked perfectly ripe off a tree.
+If you have a home orchard or are going to a local farm, pick the apples later in the season, around mid-October.
 The longer a Red Delicious is left on the tree, the sweeter and more aromatic it becomes.
 You might be surprised just how much better it tastes!

 Full-size Red Delicious trees grow up to 25 feet and are fairly easy to grow.
 It’s a common choice for apple producers because the trees are sturdy and produce well.
-Add it to your orchard if you’re looking for a pollinator for another variety – it pollinates many other popular varieties such as Honeycrisp.
+Add it to your orchard if you’re looking for a pollinator for another variety—it pollinates well with many other popular varieties, such as Honeycrisp.

 If you’re growing Red Delicious for your home orchard, first be sure to pick the right location.
 The tree will need full sun to bear fruit.
 Plant a seedling in well-draining soil to help avoid fungal diseases.
 Red Delicious apples grow best in slightly acidic soil.